 This summary looks back at an estimated F3 tornado from February 14, 1908.
-It moved 5 miles through parts of Smith County, TX, right through Tyler during the early morning.
+It moved 5 miles through Smith County, TX, right through Tyler during the early morning.
 Information for this event came from the following resources:

 - Thomas Grazulis in Significant Tornadoes

 Here are the stats on this event from Thomas Grazulis:

 Hit at 0350 local time.
 There were 15 injuries and four fatalities.
 The path length was 5 miles and the width 50 yards.
 Rating: F3.

 - Moved NE from 3 miles SW of Tyler to north edge of town.

 - Approximately 14 homes “torn apart” in the SW residential area of Tyler.

 - One death and many injuries in a home in this area.

 - Three members of one family were killed in one of those homes.

 - Clothes from that home were found three miles away.